p0lyw0lf/website/src/content/blog/2025-01-19-I-Have-Numbers-Now.md

 bluesky: "at://did:plc:bmuca5i6atczdbccgzeqwcl4/app.bsky.feed.post/3lg4ppdtg6c2k"
 ---

 My blog is hosted with CloudFront pointed at an S3 bucket, automatically updated to whenever I push a commit to the GitHub repository containing the sources.
 Pretty simple in the end, but required a lot of reading AWS blog posts to get set up correctly initially.
 Now that it's no longer on Cohost, I have the opportunity to look at something I haven't been able to before: **_numbers_**.
-Unfortunately this required reading yet more AWS blog posts.
+Unfortunately this required reading yet more AWS blog posts.!

 ## Where Do Numbers Come From?